 This is the most common.
 Lasts for a period of 1-year and cannot be terminated by the landlord or tenant.

-Also referred to as a “Tenancy at Will”, has no end date but can be cancelled at any time by the landlord or tenant by giving the other party written notice, usually 30 days, that they will be terminating the agreement.
+Also referred to as a “Tenancy at Will”, has no end date but can be canceled at any time by the landlord or tenant by giving the other party written notice, usually 30 days, that they will be terminating the agreement.

 This is a contract that binds the tenants that are collectively renting from a landlord.
 Items such as cleanup times, who pays for what room, and any other agreements between the roommates can be created.